genome/ptero-apis/README.md

 # PTero APIs

-These are the approximate design documents for the entire PTero system, living together in harmony during their initial development.
+These are the approximate design documents for the entire set of PTero APIs, living together in harmony during their initial development.

 <!--
 Need to specify: